Ant species diversity and community dynamics

 Unlike the leafcutters, the majority of fungus-growing ants do not typically cut leaves.
 Instead they use small bits of organic matter to grow their fungus gardens and have small, simple nests with only several hundred or several thousand worker ants, all of which look nearly identical.
 The evolutionary transition between the “lower” fungus–growing ants and the highly derived leafcutter ants is one of the most important and fascinating events in the history of the insects.
 By using fresh vegetation as a substrate for fungal cultivation, the ancestor of the leafcutters gained access to an incredibly abundant and reliable food source, especially in the tropical forests of South America.

 Did the switch to fresh vegetation provided the opportunity for the ants’ colonies to grow larger and become more specialized?
 Or did an increase in colony size and complexity evolved first, requiring the use of an abundant and reliable food source like leaves in order to be maintained?
 The order of evolutionary events is key to understanding the evolutionary history of the higher attines.
-In order to piece together the evolutionary history of the higher attine symbiosis, I am working with colleagues at the Smithsonian Institution and several universities in the USA and Brazil to complete a detailed examination of the closest living relatives to the leafcutters.
+In order to piece together the evolutionary history of the higher attine symbiosis, Dr. Solomon has working with colleagues at the Smithsonian Institution and several universities in the USA and Brazil to complete a detailed examination of the closest living relatives to the leafcutters.

 This critical position is occupied by Trachymyrmex, one of the most diverse genera of fungus-growing ants, with 49 currently recognized species.
 Trachymyrmex species share several biological and ecological traits with the lower attines, and others with the more derived leafcutters, emphasizing their position as transitional species.
 A manuscript elucidating the evolutionary relationships among this important group of attine ants and their microbial symbionts using molecular systematic techniques is currently in press at Systematic Entomology.